practicalli/clojure-web-services/projects/leiningen/todo-app/compojure/adding-dependency.md

   :profiles {:dev
              {:main todo-list.core/-dev-main}})
 ```

->
-> As we are adding a library to the project we need to restart the web server.
+As we are adding a library to the project we need to restart the web server.

->
->  `Ctrl-c` in the terminal to stop the server and `lein run 8000` to restart the webserver
+`Ctrl-c` in the terminal to stop the server and `lein run 8000` to restart the web server

----

 > ####Hint::Search clojars.org for dependency versions
 > The [current version of Compojure](https://clojars.org/compojure) or any other Clojure library can be found via [Clojars.org](https://clojars.org/).